El clon: Plot

 The telenovela tells the story of Jade and Lucas.
 Jade is a young woman of Arab descent, who has to live with her father's family in Morocco after the death of her mother.
 Lucas is a young romantic, and son of a powerful businessman.
 When Lucas is on vacation in Morocco, he meets Jade, and the two of them fall in love.
 However, cultural differences do not allow them to be together.

 After the sudden death of her mother, Jade returns to live in Morocco with her family.
 She feels forced into Muslim culture.
 One night while dancing, she falls in love at first sight with a stranger.

 Lucas is a man who lives among the luxuries from the success of Leonardo Ferrer, his father, owner of an exporting firm.
 Lucas longs to be a musician, but his family tries to persuade him to become interested in their business.
 Lucas's twin brother Diego, is the candidate to inherit Leonardo's empire.
 Diego is a cheerful and enterprising conquistador that ends in a fight without truce with his father, because of his father's girlfriend.

 Uncle Ali arranges for his two nieces, Jade and Latiffa to marry Said and Mohammed.
 After Latiffa's wedding to Mohammed, she, her husband, and Jade go to Miami.

 Unfortunately for Leonardo, Diego dies in an accident when he goes to his girlfriend's party.
 Lucas's family does not accept his relationship with Jade and she is unable to leave her family to be with Lucas.
-Eventually, she goes back to Morocco.
+Eventually, she returns to Morocco.
 Lucas follows her in an attempt to get her back to the United States.
 However, he arrives in time to see her wedding to Said.

 Lucas takes the place of his brother in both the company and the hand of his girlfriend Marisa, whom he married shortly after.

 Meanwhile, in Miami, the scientist Augusto Albieri, upset by the death of Diego (which occurred on January 24, 1988), secretly cloned Lucas and implanting the embryo into Dora, resulting in an exact genetic clone of Diego: Daniel.